Quickstart: Use Azure Cache for Redis with an ASP.NET Core web app

 dotnet run

-Screenshot that shows a simple test completed locally.
+Screenshot of simple test completed locally.

 Clean up resources